ToxPuro/tsoha/README.md

 * Users can leave messages on these threads
 * Communities have admins who have the right to take down threads, remove messages and ban users from entering these communities
 * Users can upvote threads and messages which affects their visibility
-* Users can select from what time period to see threads (today, week, month, year, all)
 * Users can search for their communities and new communities
 * Users can search for different threads